 Will we ever learn how to talk about what is actually happening with us?
-Will we ever understand how to talk to our loved one about what pains us?
-Do we even know how to talk to our partner when they are hurting?
+Will we ever understand how to talk to our loved ones about what pains us?
+Do we even know how to talk to our partners when they are hurting?
 We have all asked these questions of ourselves at some point.
 The questions below have some answers which may help you improve upon the relationships in your life:

 I want to learn how to talk in a manner that keeps the harmony in my relationships.
 What should I do?

 Harmony in relationships starts with being open to the other person’s perspective.
 It is not always necessary that there can only be one truth.
-Rather than believing your viewpoint to be the only right perspective, you may want to just spend some time understanding other’s.
+Rather than believing your viewpoint to be the only right perspective, you may want to just spend some time understanding others’.

 The damage once done with words or gestures can never be undone.
 It may heal, but only so over a long period of time.
-It robs the harmony and peace.
+It robs us of harmony and peace.
 I once read somewhere, “Put your mind in gear before you move your mouth.”
 When you attempt to understand your loved one, instinct will immediately tell you how to talk to them too.
 Read more here.